2014 FIBA Basketball World Cup: Draw

-After a team's group was drawn, another draw followed to determine their position in the group, and consequently, the order of games to be played.
-In this draw, there were four pots, "Pot A" to "Pot D", each corresponding to each preliminary round group, containing six numbers; here, the pot corresponding to the drawn group of a team was drawn to determine its position in the order of games, such as "A1" to "A6", for Group A teams.
-Finally, after the groupings and order of games were determined, FIBA assigned one group to each preliminary round host city.

 Former Spanish international Juan Antonio San Epifanio, Croatia's Dino Rađa, José Ortiz of Puerto Rico and Angolan Jean-Jacques Conceição assisted in the draw.

 Group A, which included European champions France, hosts Spain, and traditional powerhouse Serbia has been labeled as the "group of death".
 The Americans, meanwhile, avoided the "bracket of death" of Groups A and B by landing in Group C, setting up a rematch of the 2010 final against Turkey, which were selected as wild cards, and a possible late knockout match-up against European runners-up Lithuania.

+Seeding

 Squads

 Each team had a roster of 12 players; a team could opt to have one naturalized player from its roster.
 The final rosters had to be finalized at the team managers' meeting at the night prior to the first game.
 The final roster of 12 players per team must have been taken from a list of at most 24 players submitted to FIBA two months before the beginning of the championship.